-For both normal and In Year admissions where a place is offered in Newham we will automatically register your acceptance on our records - unless you fully complete and return the refusal section of the offer letter.
+For both normal and In Year admissions where a place is offered in Newham (except for Year 7 in an All Through School) we will automatically register your acceptance on our records - unless you fully complete and return the refusal section of the offer letter.
 This means parent/carers can be confident that their offered place is secured.